Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 # Section 3.
 Proposed Method / Solution

+## Section Contents
+- **3.1 Unified System Architecture** (Overview, Subsystems, Interfaces)
+- **3.2 Visual Representations** (System Block Diagram, Flowchart, Sequence, Component, Data Flow)
+- **3.3 Design Justification & Calculations** (Latency, Throughput, Storage, Reliability, Power Budget)
+- **3.4 Connection to User Needs** (Traceability Matrix)
+- **3.5 Scalability & Standards** (Migration Path, Regulatory Compliance, Sustainability)
+- **3.6 Summary**
+- **3.7 Future Considerations** (Wireless Industrial Communication)

 ## 3.1 Unified System Architecture

 The Electronic Medication Administration Record (eMAR) system implements a hybrid IoT/Web architecture designed to digitize medication management workflows in healthcare environments.
 The system addresses the complete medication lifecycle: from prescription entry by physicians, through cloud synchronization, to bedside administration by nursing staff at industrial Human-Machine Interface (HMI) terminals.

 The end-to-end workflow operates as follows: A physician enters a prescription via the Flask-based Web Application, which immediately stores the data in a local JSON database for low-latency access.
 A background synchronization worker then replicates this data to the ThingSpeak IoT cloud platform, ensuring redundancy and enabling remote access.
 At the bedside, a nurse scans a patient identifier at a PLC-connected HMI terminal.
-The Node-RED edge application reads this identifier via Modbus TCP, queries the ThingSpeak cloud for active prescriptions, filters by the current medication round schedule, and displays the relevant medications on the HMI screen.
+The Node-RED edge application reads this identifier via Modbus TCP, queries the ThingSpeak cloud for active prescriptions, filters by the current medication round schedule, and displays the relevant medications on the HMI screen (as detailed in Figure 1).
 Upon administration confirmation, the system logs the event back to the cloud, completing the audit trail.

 ### 3.1.1 Management Subsystem (Flask/Web Application)